 If you’re looking to get clients for your business from your website, a landing page is what you need.
 Landing pages are a fundamental component of a digital marketing strategy and an incredibly powerful way to start a conversation with anonymous visitors.
-For most businesses, the objective of a website is to complete a direct sale, convert visitors into leads or at the very least, capture their contact information and bring them through the sales funnel.
+For most businesses, the objectives of a website may be to complete a direct sale, convert visitors into leads, or at the very least, capture their contact information and bring them through the sales funnel.

 What is a Landing Page?